bovine/nodetcl/README.md

   [hello world]
 ```

-`call` also accepts arrays (will be converted to lists) and simple key-value-mapping objects (will be converted to dicts) as arguments:
+`call` also accepts JavaScript arrays (will be converted to Tcl lists) and simple key-value-mapping objects (will be converted to Tcl dicts) as arguments:

 ```js
 interp.call("llength", [1, 2, 3, 4, 5])